Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

-One of the pioneering applications of CL to nonrelativistic systems in the modern era (roughly within the last decade) concerned the study of a bosonic quantum field theory in a rotating frame~\cite{PhysRevA92043628}.
+One of the pioneering applications of CL to non-relativistic systems in the modern era (roughly within the last decade) concerned the study of a 3+1 dimensional bosonic quantum field theory in a rotating frame~\cite{yamamoto2015,PhysRevA92043628}.
 The number density and condensate fraction with no rotation computed via CL was found to agree with mean-field calculations, and when rotation was introduced, the CL results showed quantized circulation for high condensate fraction.
 This is consistent with vortex formation in rotating superfluids, a phenomenon which has been directly observed using rotating ultracold bosonic atoms.
 The results for the circulation using CL do not agree with mean-field calculations for small condensate fraction, as expected due to the breakdown of mean-field theory to describe a system with strong quantum fluctuations.
+Besides this study in three spatial dimensions, an exploration in two spatial dimensions, where quantum fluctuations exhibit an even greater impact, was conducted~\cite{Berger2019}.
+However, in the latter study, the parameter regime where a quantized vorticity is expected remained out of reach, requiring further CL studies on the topic.

+In addition to these single component systems, the effect of spin-orbit coupling in a two-dimensional Bose gas with two pseudospin components interacting via a delta function potential was explored~\cite{Attanasio2020}.
+In this case, the sign problem arises due to a first-order derivative in the imaginary time which was well controlled with the CL approach.
+Mean-field predictions were found to overestimate thermodynamic equations of state, in particular at large spin-orbit coupling.

-Aside from this brief exploration, the application of CL to circumvent the sign problem in systems of nonrelativistic systems, in particular bosons, remained scarce.
+Aside from these brief explorations, the application of CL to circumvent the sign problem in systems of non-relativistic bosons remains scarce.